 The 2015 Technical Review (TR) of alginic acid raises pertinent issues.
-Although most brown seaweed species used for alginic acid are wild-harvested, some are cultivated, and the cultivation raises issues associated with increased sediment deposits, depletion of nutrients, possible impacts of nutrients added (organic and synthetic sources of nitrogen), and the introduction of non-native species.
-The TR says, "Alginic acid is primarily used to improve textures in soups and soup mixes as an emulsifier, formulation aid, stabilizer and thickener.
-The use of alginic acid for these purposes is not a response to flavors, colors, textures or nutritive values lost in processing, but is used instead to improve textures of soup and soup mixes as sold."
-This purpose is prohibited for a synthetic substance, it nevertheless is a purpose that is not essential to the production of food.
-Furthermore, the TR lists many natural and organic substitutes.
+Although most brown seaweed species used for alginic acid are wild-harvested, some are cultivated, and the cultivation raises issues associated with increased sediment deposits, depletion of nutrients, possible impacts of nutrients added (organic and synthetic sources of nitrogen), and the introduction of non-native species.13 The TR says, "Alginic acid is primarily used to improve textures in soups and soup mixes as an emulsifier, formulation aid, stabilizer and thickener.
+The use of alginic acid for these purposes is not a response to flavors, colors, textures or nutritive values lost in processing, but is used instead to improve textures of soup and soup mixes as sold."14 While this statement of purpose is meant to refute a claim that alginic acid performs a